NetOfficeFw/Docs/app/tutorials/tutorial06_en_cs.md

 # Understand Variant Type

-The datatype Variant is not plain supported by .NET CLR but common in an unmanaged COM Environment.
-NetOffice mapped the type to object but you never have to fear you lost the COM Proxy management from NetOffice.
+The datatype Variant is not directly supported by .NET CLR, it is common in unmanaged COM environments though.
+NetOffice maps the type to object but you never have to fear you lose the COM Proxy management functions from NetOffice.

-See chapter2 in technical documentation for further info.
+See chapter2 in technical documentation for more information.

 ```csharp
 private void Tutorial06Main()